 It Combats Root Rot

-Root rot is often caused by being too generous when watering your plants.
-When you over water them, any pockets of air found in the soil are with water which basically drowns your plants at their roots.
+When you over water your healthy plant, any pockets of air found in the soil are filled with tap water which basically drowns your garden plants at their healthy roots.

-Apart from being more mindful of how often and how much water you give your plants, you can also use a mixture of 3 percent hydrogen peroxide mixed in 1 quart of water once a week to encourage healthy root growth.
+Apart from being more mindful of how often and how much water you give your plants and plant roots, you can also use a mixture of 3 percent hydrogen peroxide concentration mixed in 1 quart of water once a week to encourage healthy root growth in your plants’ roots or treat the spread of root rot and root decay.

 It Fights Fungal and Bacterial Infections

-Harmful fungi can wreak havoc in your garden in a number of ways.
-It can cause leaf and stem rot, powdery mildew, weakening of plants, yellowing of leaves, and cause seeds to dampen off.
+The common issue of harmful fungi can wreak havoc in your garden in a number of ways.
+It can cause leaf and stem rot, powdery mildew, weakening of plants, yellowing of plant leaves, and cause seeds dampening off.

-Mix together 1 pint of water with 4 teaspoons 3 percent hydrogen peroxide in a spray bottle.
+Mix together 1 pint of water with 4 teaspoons 3 percent strength hydrogen peroxide in a spray bottle.
+You may want to wear rubber gloves while using hydrogen peroxide on plants.

 Spray it on affected plants.
-Be sure, however, to use the correct dilution since too much hydrogen peroxide can burn plant tissues which will harm your plants when you’re trying to help them.
+For the best approach be sure, however, to use the correct dilution since too much or higher concentrations of pure straight hydrogen peroxide in plants can burn plant tissues which will harm your plants when you’re trying to help them.

-You can also use hydrogen peroxide to prevent bacterial rot caused by cuts and bruises on plant tissues.
-Simply spray the solution on fresh cuts on tree branches after pruning.
+You can also use hydrogen peroxide to prevent bacterial infection and rot caused by cuts and bruises on plant tissues.
+Simply spray the diluted solution on fresh cuts on tree branches after pruning.

 It Can Sanitize Seeds

 Seeds can carry pathogens like e. coli, salmonella, and listeria.
-Before starting your seeds, be sure to decontaminate them with hydrogen peroxide.
+Before starting your seeds, be sure to decontaminate them with one part hydrogen peroxide.

 This can kill off any harmful bacteria that the seeds may be harboring.